xingyuli/dls/docs/performance_test_writeManyLogs.md

   - Test specific timestamp ranges (e.g., last 1,000 entries) to assess read performance for typical queries.

 ## Conclusion
-The `writeManyLogs` test continues to evolve, with V8 introducing CBOR persistence.
-V8 achieves ~460 µs/write and ~4.5 µs/read at 100k entries.
-While writes are slower than V7 (~266 µs), likely due to initial implementation overhead, reads are significantly faster (~2.7x improvement over V7), proving the benefit of binary serialization.
-The write:read ratio has jumped to ~103, hitting the upper end of our target.
-Optimization of the write path is the next priority.
+The `writeManyLogs` test continues to evolve, with V8 introducing and optimizing CBOR persistence.
+V8 (Optimized) achieves ~75 µs/write and ~3.35 µs/read at 100k entries.
+Compared to V8 Initial (~460 µs/write), the optimized version is 6.1x faster on writes through improved CBOR encoding (3 µs per entry).
+Reads improved by 1.3x (~3.35 µs vs ~4.5 µs).
+The write:read ratio of ~22.3 sits comfortably within the 10:1–100:1 target range.
+The main bottleneck is now WAL write overhead (20 µs per entry), suggesting batched WAL writes as the next optimization opportunity.

-**Tested on**: November 24, 2025
+**Tested on**: December 6, 2025